Why Delegating is the Key to Achieving Your Strategic Goals

 Essential Practice #3: State Expectations and Directions

-Giving explicit instructions and expectations is the third stage in effective delegation.
+The third stage in effective delegation is giving explicit instructions and expectations.
 Outline the task and your expectations for the person in detail.
 Provide any required resources, such as access to data or equipment.
-To track development and provide help, establish a deadline, and check in frequently.
+Establish a deadline and check in frequently to track development and provide help.

 Limitations to delegation

-Despite the advantages of delegation, many leaders find it challenging.
-Fear of losing control, a lack of confidence in team members, a lack of time to successfully delegate, and a worry that team members won't do the work as well as the leader do are common hurdles to delegation.
+Despite delegation's advantages, many leaders find it challenging.
+Fear of losing control, a lack of confidence in team members, a lack of time to delegate successfully, and a worry that team members won't do the work as well as the leader do are common hurdles to delegation.

 Techniques for Handling Delegation Obstacles